 Arriving and Dining

 Make sure you arrive in plenty of time to have a look around, take some pictures outside and check in.
 Once checked in you will be held in a small reception area.
 Then each party will be called to their table one at a time.

 The decor is themed with frescos of the different Disney Princesses painted on the walls.
 We visited at Christmas time so there was a definite dusting of Christmas magic included too – all done very tastefully.

 The centre of the tables were decorated with cake stands filled with tasty French pastries, bread rolls, croissants, jams, honey and butter.

-The wait staff were dressed in character as castle staff and were very friendly and approachable.
+The wait staff were dressed in character as castle staff and were incredibly friendly and approachable.
 They were also very patient with the children!
 They came round to the tables offering a choice of juices, teas and coffees and even offered teas from an old fashioned display tea chest, which we thought was a very nice touch!

 We had Mickey waffles, fried potatoes, eggs and sausage topped with asparagus.
 This was served with a side of ‘shots’ filled with smoked salmon, natural yoghurt and fruit to name a few.

 These were an absolutely delightful addition to the meal.
 The kind of extras I was pleased to see when you pay for these types of additional experiences.